Many marketers still focus on CPC and ROAS as the most important digital marketing metrics, but this distracts from the ultimate goal: profits.

 At Wpromote, we care about not only our clients’ digital marketing strategies, but also their business goals and ultimately, their bottom line.
-We’ve partnered with Google to lead the way by concentrating on customer value with a profit-driven marketing approach.
+We've recognized the importance of profit-driven marketing for a while now, and have partnered with Google to continue to lead the way by concentrating on customer value.

 This approach prioritizes profit above other metrics and uses volume and customer lifetime value to paint a fuller picture of long term success.
 While investment may initially appear to be less efficient, the profit-driven approach actually improves efficiency by maximizing results from top-performing customers.
 Instead of only optimizing within a certain budget, spending is flexible when the profit allows it.

 Key idea: profits optimize the tradeoff between price AND volume